 Though this trend hasn’t caught on or examined closely, it makes sense when you consider holding real estate in other countries and maintaining them is not easy, especially when you no longer live in the country.
-Moreover, if the PIO’s or NRI’s do not travel back to India frequently and like to rent out their properties, selling them off makes better business sense.
-Such owners would prefer to gain wealth in one go, rather than burdening their friends and relatives with things like paying property tax, society dues including maintenance, water tax etc.
+Moreover, if the PIO’s or NRI’s do not travel back to India frequently and like to rent out their properties, NRI selling property in India makes better business sense.
+Such owners would prefer to gain wealth in one go, rather than burdening their friends and relatives with things like paying property tax, society dues including maintenance, water tax, etc.

-Any profits gained by sale of properties in India that falls under the Capital Gains tax, is governed by the Income Tax Act of 1961 u/s 195.
+Any profits gained by the sale of properties in India that falls under the Capital Gains tax is governed by the Income Tax Act of 1961 u/s 195.
 There are two types of capital gains and they are short term and long terms capital gains.

 When a residential property is sold 2 years and more after gaining ownership of the assets, the income falls under long-term capital gains.

 TDS on long-term capital gain is 20 percent subject to a few terms while short-term gains are taxed at 30 percent irrespective of what tax slab the NRI or PIO falls under.

 The capital income is tabulated as the variance between the value of sales and the indexed cost of the purchase.
 The indexed price of the acquisition is the cost of the purchase after adjusting the price rise over the years.
 Calculating the indexed cost is not too difficult and can either be done online using several real estate websites or you can get your CA to check for the indexed cost.
 Short-term capital gain is counted as the variance between the selling price and the cost price of the asset without considering inflation. (indexation)